meh-vote/store-ui/README.md

 # JS build for Store UI

+## Initial overlay, help screen
+* Steps explained
+* Store a flag to browser that user has seen 1x

 ## user-states, on load
 Prompt no interaction until required for transaction
 * no wallet/ethernet-provider available